 214 – Transitional Duty

-The Harris County Sheriff’s Office (HCSO) will attempt to provide opportunities for injured employees to return to productive work as soon as possible.
-The Transitional Duty Program has been established in an effort to retain our qualified work force and to promote early return to work while supporting the employee recovering from an injury or illness.
+The Harris County Sheriff’s Office (H.C.S.O.) will attempt to provide opportunities for injured employees and expectant mothers to return to productive work as soon as possible.
+The Transitional Duty Program has been established to retain our qualified workforce and

 The program is designed to encourage the department and the employee to work cooperatively toward the goal of transitioning the employee with temporary medical restrictions back into the work environment.

-Efforts will be made to assign injured employees to temporary, transitional duty if they are unable to perform their regular duties because of personal illness or occupational injury.
+A. Efforts will be made to assign injured employees and expectant mothers to temporary, transitional duty if they are unable to perform their regular duties because of personal illness, occupational injury, or pregnancy.

-Personnel placed on transitional duty are not considered to be in full active duty status and shall be subject to the provisions of HCSO Policy #215 – Return to Duty After Extended Absence, upon return to their normal duty assignment.
+C. Personnel placed on transitional duty are not considered to be in full active duty status and shall be subject to the provisions of H.C.S.O.
+Policy #215 – Return to Duty After Extended Absence, upon return to their normal duty assignment.

 Medical Restrictions: Physician specified work activities that are limited due to injury or illness.